-Worrisome shifts in the USA’s politics triggered our interest in collecting worries.
+We started collecting worries following the 2016 election in the USA.
+Worrisome shifts in politics triggered our interest in collecting worries.
 Leaders are drawing the culture inward while souring relationships with longstanding allies.
 The emotionalization of events by the media is engendering worries that swirl inside us, trapping us in manufactured anxieties.
 We have been asking people in our communities what they are worried about and find they have a plethora of concerns at the ready.
 This project is an opportunity to collect various types of worries and consider similarities in emotional cycles across continents.
 There are many social situations where it is unacceptable to express these thoughts and emotions, yet we all have them.
-This exhibition will provide an audio portrait of hundreds of recorded worries emanating from fragile paper mache piñatas.
-Attendees will be able to bring different worries into focus via their physical interactions with these sculptures.
-Can the destruction of these worry vessels create space for clarity?

-Help us to share and bear the brunt of our worries collectively by recording your worries here and joining us for the next worries bash!
+Help us to share and bear the brunt of our worries collectively by recording your worries here and visiting Infinite Worries Bash!

 Thank you for sharing your worries!
 Caitlin & Misha